20milliliter/command-terminal/docs/PluginSettings.md

 This setting defines the key that the addon will listen for at runtime to grab focus into the terminal.
 The default is backtick/backquote/tilde.

+### Shortcut Works Crosswindow

+This setting sets whether the console shortcut should work even if the Window which owns the CommandTerminal does not have focus.
+In this case, focusing the console will change the currently focused window to the one which owns the console, then give the terminal focus.

 ## Logging

 ### Logging Quantity